Captain-Fwiffo/Yahtzee-SoftEng/CS491Project/docs/srs.md

 REQ-3: Players will be sequentially modified as turns begin and end.

 REQ-4: Players' scores will be displayed after the game ends.

+REQ-5: Each player will be able to have a name specified for them before the beginning of the game.
 ### 4.5 System Feature 5
 Options Menu
 #### 4.5.1 Description and Priority